MY WORK

 _edited.jpg)

-My first peer-reviewed article considers how the 2016 podcast Homecoming remediates classical radio drama while also drawing on the traditions of found-footage horror, knitting together various recordings to construct a complete story.
+My first peer-reviewed article considers how the 2016 podcast Homecoming remediates classical radio drama while also drawing on the traditions of found-footage horror.
 Homecoming's sonic collage muddles the line between story and reality, evoking the anxiety of a post-privacy, post-Snowden America.